I express my creativity through my work as I see it as an extension to my personality. I'm a storyteller who uses pictures instead of words.

-When you commission me to capture your wedding you are getting everything that is "me".
+When a client commissions me to capture their wedding they get everything that is "me".
 My creativity, my style and the images I produce are all "me" in a picture format.

 I have a very distinct shooting style.
 I like to make things up as I go along... it keeps things fresh and most importantly creative.
 I like to try new concepts knowing that they won't always work, but when they do I think they are well worth it.
 I highly recommend checking out my "Eyescapes" and "Ringscapes" both have become worldwide phenomenons.
 But don't take my word for it, read for yourself.
 Here is just a very small selection of the news articles about my work.